The Appealing Chicken Island and Tup Island

 Chicken Island and Tup Island

-There is a reason so many visitors flock to both Chicken Island (Koh Kai) and Tup Island (also known as Tub Island or Tap Island) when traveling to Krabi in Phuket.
+In addition to being a slightly less densely populated region within Krabi, there is another reason that both Chicken Island (Koh Kai) and Tup Island (also known as Tub Island or Tap Island) are of interest when traveling to Krabi in Phuket.
 Those who have been there say that they are a paradise to feast your eyes as well as enjoying activities such as snorkeling and swimming.

-While there are plenty of things to do in Krabi, keep scrolling to read why these 2 islands are considered so special by so many.
+While there are plenty of things to do in Krabi, keep scrolling to read why these 2 islands are considered so special.

 Why you need to visit Koh Kai